jsherling/classic-blog/index.md

 Some works have been years, even decades, in the making, so we feel honored to be entrusted with presenting each one on this blog for your enjoyment.

-So make yourself some tea and retire to your favorite comfortable chair, or find a quiet spot under a shade tree, then kick back, and enjoy!
+So make yourself a warm &mdash; or cool &mdash; beverage, retire to your favorite spot, then kick back and enjoy!